Kolyvagin Derivatives of Modular Points on Elliptic Curves: INTRODUCTION

 We are able to prove that if the first and fourth conditions in the theorem are true, then $\tau_{F,A,p}$ is surjective and so $\Gal(F_{n}/F) \cong G_{n}$ for all $n \ge 0$.
 The fifth point is essential in order to ensure $E(F_{n})[p]=0$ for all $n \ge 0$.
+We know that this condition, together with the fourth condition, excludes only a finite number of primes if $A$ and $E$ have no complex multiplication.
+Therefore, these two conditions aren't very strong.
+The third condition is vital to ensure all the points $P_{A,C}$ are of infinite order.
+This condition is weak as the number of such isogenies is finite.

-We know that this condition excludes only a finite number of primes if $E$ has no complex multiplication.
-The final point ensures that the primes dividing $N_{E}$ but not $p$ or $N_{A}$ split completely in $F_{n}/L_{n}$.
-This is fundamental when showing that the image of the derivation map $\delta_{n}$ lies in $\Sh(E/L_{n})$.
+The final point ensures that the primes dividing $N_{E}$ but not $N_{A}$ split completely in $F_{n}/L_{n}$.
+This is fundamental when showing that the image of the derivation map $\delta_{n}$ lies in $\Sh(E/L_{n})[p^{\infty}]$.
+In particular, as this is only focusing on primes of bad reduction for $E$ and good reduction for $A$, this condition only looks at a finite number of primes.

 However, we are unsure as to whether the image of this element in $\Sel^{p^{n}}(E/L_{n})$ is trivial or not in $\Sh(E/L_{n})[p^{n}]$.
 This will require a more in-depth look at the derivation map $\delta_{n}$ to see whether this mapping is injective or not.
 Also, we still do not fully understand all potential $\Z_{p}[\Gn]$-lattices that $S_{n}$ could be isomorphic to.
 Further research into the integral representation theory of $\Z_{p}[\Gn]$ would improve our understanding of the structure of the saturated group of higher modular points and further still, understand the properties of the derivative classes constructed.